 Taken from a 55+ kg carcass, the Oyster & "Carrot" are quite practical for pan fry, dicing for a sensational ragout or goulash - especially Hungarian Goulash Soup and make excellent choice for stir-fry strips.

-We've used the oyster for a tweak on Hungarian Goulash Soup served with chives & sour cream
+Here we've used the oyster for a tweak on Hungarian Goulash Soup served with chives & sour cream

 Don't stew it - soup it!
 Venison is a major component of the Hungarian diet.
 Use the oyster for this tweak on Adrian Richardson's Hungarian Goulash Soup, we've modified the cayenne component, left out the chilli & added carrot.